 All applicants are required to have A-level French or an equivalent level of language.

-Areas of Study - First Year
+Areas of study - level 4

 The degree consists of 120 Level 4 credits followed by a further 240 Honours Level credits over subsequent years.
 The degree will take a minimum of five and a maximum of ten years to complete.
 Please note that the French department offers modules only during the day.